 Every day, I’m bombarded with ads for things I supposedly need, yet I come home to a room full of things I could probably do without.

-It took me a long time to figure out the things I constantly gravitate to vs the things I needed to part with.
+It took me a long time to figure out the things I constantly gravitate to vs. the things I needed to part with.

-Eventually I created a clothing capsule that has helped improve my happiness and simplify my life.
+Eventually, I created a clothing capsule that has helped improve my happiness and simplify my life.

-There’s freedom that comes from living out of a capsule wardrobe.
+There’s a freedom that comes from living out of a capsule wardrobe.
 With it, I don’t even think about what I have in my closet.
 Existing like this gives me peace of mind.
 Physical clutter can translate to mental clutter.

-Through a capsule, I can keep track of everything I own, the physical weight and emotional attachment of material items lessen on my back.
+Through a capsule, I can keep track of everything I own, and the physical weight and emotional attachment of material items lessen on my back.
 If it doesn’t fit in my capsule - it’s not staying!